marcosvidal/Sketch-Notebook/README.md

 Run this command anytime to update the sidebar.
 Here is a list of things that you can do:

 #### Reorder comments
-Put the comments in the order you want and then run the "realign comments" command.
+1. Put the comments in the order you want
+2. Run the "realign comments" command.

 They will automatically reorder and renumber.

 ![Reorder comment](assets/readme_images/reorder.gif?raw=true "Reorder")